-Whether you have some or no experience with universities, the following advice will help you through the very first steps of the application process until the moment your son or daughter starts at the university in September.
+Whether you have some or no experience with universities, the following advice will help you through the very first steps of the application process until the moment your young person starts at the university in September.

 Research ahead of time